 Like traditional orienteering, each course consists of a sequence of points marked on a map that must be visited in sequence.
 Participants choose their own route between the checkpoints, eventually returning back to the Start location.
 However, instead of a full-size paper map, your smartphone will only show you the current map segment with an intergated compass along with details on your progess and hints to prevent you getting lost.

-There is no need to wait for a club meet as our courses are available whenever you are.
-Enjoyed as either a competitive sport, with rankings for each leg of the course, or a recreational activity, this enriching outdoor pursuit is prefect for any active person or group of adventurers.
+No need to wait for club meetings as our courses are available whenever you're ready.
+Engage in competitive action with rankings for each leg or enjoy as a recreational activity.
+This enriching outdoor pursuit is perfect for any active person or adventurous group.

 Checkpoint Challenges Laurel Homes